Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Appendix B: Propagation in presence of the field

 We solve the density matrix equation in the dipole approximation and in the length gauge,

-using the code described in \cite{silva2019-maximally}.
 The Hamiltonian of our system is $H(\mathbf{k},t) = H_0(\mathbf{k}) + |e| \mathbf{E}(t) \cdot \mathbf{r}$, where $H_0$ is the periodic field-free tight-binding Hamiltonian constructed as indicated above and $\mathbf{E}(t)$ is the time-dependent field.
 The representation of the position operator is that given by Blount~\cite{blount1962}, $\mathbf{\hat{r}} = i \partial_{\mathbf{k}} +\mathbf{\hat{A}}(\mathbf{k})$, where $\mathbf{\hat{A}}(\mathbf{k})$ is the Berry connection.
 Dephasing is introduced in a phenomenological way via the constant dephasing time parameter $T_2$, which exponentially suppresses the coherences between the bands.
 The initial state is a mixed state, with no coherence between the bands, where the valence band is fully occupied and the conduction bands are empty.
 The final populations are obtained from the diagonal elements of the density matrix at a time when the pulse is over.
-For the square-lattice model, converged results were obtained with a grid of $n_{k_x} = n_{k_y} = 200$ points and a step size of $dt = 0.025$~a.u..
-For monolayer hBN, we used a grid of $n_{k_x} = n_{k_y} = 400$ points and a $dt=0.1$~a.u..
+For the 1D chain model, we used a grid of $N_{k} = 600$ points and a step size of $dt = 0.1$~a.u..
+For monolayer hBN, we used a grid of $N_{k_x} = N_{k_y} = 400$ points and a $dt=0.1$~a.u.
+Further details of the code can be found in~\cite{Silva2019-maximally}.